fbpx

 Colleges That Superscore SATs:

-MIT: Emphasizes that Superscoring helps them evaluate your academic strengths by focusing on your best section scores.
+MIT and the University of Chicago allow superscoring of your SAT score.
+They emphasise that Superscoring helps them evaluate your academic strengths by focusing on your best section scores.

 Colleges That Allow Score Choice: